project-oak/oak/docs/abi.md

 ### `channel_create`

-Creates a new unidirectional channel assigning the label specified by `param[2]` and `param[3]` to the newly created Channel, and returns the channel handles for its read and write halves as output parameters in `param[0]` and `param[1]`.
+Creates a new unidirectional Channel assigning the label specified by `param[2]` and `param[3]` to the newly created Channel, and returns the Channel handles for its read and write halves as output parameters in `param[0]` and `param[1]`.

 The label is a serialized [`Label`](/oak/proto/label.proto) protobuf message.

+Because the label of the newly created Channel is effectively public, this function may only be invoked by Nodes whose label "flows to" the "public untrusted" label.

 If creating the specified Channel would violate [information flow control](/docs/concepts.md#labels), returns